 Artichokes are perfect for eating when they reach a good size but before they begin to open.
 The bud is the edible part and can keep up to one month in the refrigerator.

 Live in the Portland or Vancouver Metro area and looking for a place to buy artichokes?
-Don’t forget to call us at our Portland Nursery and Garden Center today!
-We’re looking forward to working with you!
+Don’t forget to call us at our Portland garden center today!